 Car Window Tinting in 1940 – 1960

 The invention of automobiles in the early 20th century changed the face of transportation, but cars didn’t proliferate across the consumer landscape until the post-war period.
-And as more people included cars in their daily life, more people began to notice how temperature and glare from the sun were magnified through glass.
+And as more people included cars in their daily life, more people began to notice how temperature and glare from the sun were magnified through their glass.
 It was only a matter of time before EZ Eye, one of the first tinting manufacturers in the US, introduced factory window tint in a few car models, including the popular ’58 Chevy Impala.

 Car Window Tinting in 1960 – 1966